 Unfortunately, it’s not all good news, particularly when it comes to the Mercedes’ infotainment system.
 Its two 12.3-inch displays aren’t as sharp as the A8’s triple-screen layout and the iDrive system in the 7 Series is much easier to use.
 Thankfully, you do get Apple CarPlay and Android Auto smartphone mirroring and, as you might expect, sat-nav is standard.

 The S-Class might look nearly identical to the cheaper E-Class, but its quality shines through – like seeing a band live instead of listening to them on the radio

-There are a couple of high-performance models at the top of the range, but for most people the choice will be between the 3.0-litre diesel or petrol engines.
-Of these, the 286hp S350d diesel is the best all-rounder – it’s fast enough for lengthy motorway journeys and reasonably frugal around town.
+There are a couple of high-performance models at the top of the range, but for most people, the choice will be between the 3.0-litre diesel or petrol engines.
+Of these, the 286hp S350d diesel is the best all-rounder – it’s fast enough for long motorway journeys and reasonably frugal around town.

 Whichever version you choose, the S-Class is wonderfully relaxing to drive.
 Every version comes with a smooth nine-speed automatic gearbox and adaptive air suspension, and on top of that, you can even add a Driving Assistance pack that can pretty much drive the car for you on the motorway and in stop-start traffic.